 About These Photos…

-The New York Nature galleries contain photos from two ongoing landscape studies, “Urban Nature: A New York City Landscape Study” and “Landscapes of the Empire State.”
+The New York Nature galleries contain photos from two ongoing landscape studies, “Urban Nature: A New York City Landscape Study” and “New York Nature: Landscapes of the Empire State.”
 The New York City nature photos are from project I began in 2005 and documents New York City’s natural spaces.
-Within a few years I expanded this nature theme to include the entire state of New York.
-I plan to continue working on both these New York nature studies for the remainder of my life.
-My goal with both these projects is to portray a sense of what New York looked before European settlement.
-As a result I've generally avoided landscapes that have been heavily altered by man.
+Within a few years I expanded this natural landscape theme to include the entire state of New York.
+I plan to continue working on both these photo projects for the remainder of my life.
+My goal is to portray a sense of what New York looked before European settlement.
+As a result, I've generally avoided landscapes that have been heavily altered by man.

-The Early Street Photography gallery goes back to my photographic origins.
-My love of photography was inspired by the great street photographers of the mid-20th Century.
-Starting in Pittsburgh, with stops in London and Berlin, and ending in New York City, these photographs are examples of the street photography I did from the late-1970’s through the early-1990’s.
+Street Photography: 1980's - 1990's My love of photography was inspired by the great street photographers of the mid-20th Century.
+These photographs are examples of my street photography from the late 1970’s through the early 1990’s.

-Flowers in the City is a project I worked on in the mid-1990’s when I became less interested in street photography and more interested in the urban landscape.
+Street Work: Flowers in the City is a project I worked on in the mid-1990’s when I became less interested in street photography and more interested in the urban landscape.
 For years I thought about a photo project where nature would contrast with a gritty urban environment.
-In the mid-1990’s while searching for a new photo project to work on, I decided to work with a flowers / urban landscape theme.
+In the mid-1990’s, while searching for a new photo project to work on, I decided to work on a flowers / urban landscape theme.
 However, this photo project had been on my mind as early as 1980 when I saw the film “Times Square” and heard a song called “Flowers in the City” by David Johansen and Robin Johnson.
 The title of the song, as opposed to the lyrics, was the true inspiration.

-New York City - 2016
+New York City 2021